 - Remove caramel from heat and stir in the cream.
 The mixture will bubble vigorously, but keep stirring, scraping the bottom and sides.
 Once the caramel stops bubbling add butter and vanilla, stirring until smooth.
 Set aside and make brownies.

 - Preheat oven to 325 degrees.
 Line a 9x9 inch baking pan with nonstick foil...making sure to leave some excess overhanging two sides.
 Or line with regular foil and coat with nonstick spray.
 Set aside.

-- Bake for 35-40 minutes or until toothpick inserted into the center comes out clean.
+- Bake for 35-40 minutes or until a toothpick inserted into the center comes out clean.
 Remove from oven and evenly sprinkle chocolate chips on top of the brownies.
-Cover with foil or cookie sheet and let rest for 10 minutes...remove cover and smooth melted chocolate over brownies.
+Cover with foil or cookie sheet and let rest for 10 minutes.
+Remove the cover and smooth melted chocolate over brownies.
 Allow brownies to cool to room temperature

 - Gently rewarm caramel to pourable consistency.
 Pour the caramel over the top of the brownies.
 Refrigerate for at least 4 hours..

 - To serve, remove brownies from pan, remove foil and cut into 25 pieces.
 Top each with a pecan half.